Define your naming convention

 Note

 When you construct your naming convention, identify the key pieces of information that you want to reflect in a resource name.
 Different information is relevant for different resource types.
-The following list provides examples of information that's useful when you construct resource names.
+The following list provides examples of information that are useful when you construct resource names.

 Naming component Description